jolexa/blog.jolexa.net/content/post/in-depth-linode-vps-review.md

 This is a follow up to my [initial linode post][1].

 [Linode][2] is a VPS provider.
-Linode stands for &#8220;Linux Node.&#8221; They offer relatively up to date initial Gentoo installations, among other distros.
+Linode stands for "Linux Node."
+They offer relatively up to date initial Gentoo installations, among other distros.

 Overall Grade: 9.5/10 (because no one is ever perfect)